 Credit: @intentionaldetours

-India treks are at their best in Himachal Pradesh, Uttarakhand (the Gaumukh Trek takes you to the start of the Ganges) and Ladakh, though you can also find ample–though more restricted–opportunities in Kashmir and Sikkim.
+India has some absolutely world class trekking op’s up in Himachal Pradesh, Uttarakhand (the Gaumukh Trek takes you to the start of the Ganges) and Ladakh.
+Alternately though you can also find ample–though more restricted–opportunities in if you visit Kashmir and/or Sikkim.

 10. Explore Little Tibet AKA Spiti Valley